R-Bower/tsx-monorepo/README.md

 - run `yarn next-dev` from the root of this repository.
 Executes `yarn run dev --parallel --stream` which does the following:
   - starts `@rb/nextjs-template` in dev mode using `next dev`
   - runs `@rb/react-primitives` and `@rb/react-components` in watch mode (using `tsc`) which triggers a recompile on change (hot reloading).

+### Component docs
+- [Storybook](https://storybook.js.org/docs/react/get-started/introduction) is used for documenting the application.
+  - Known issues:
+  - Hot reloading works but refreshing the browser in storybook's development mode doesn't.
+In order to reload, you must exit and restart storybook.

 ## Shared Theme (see `packages/libs/react-primitives`)